 What will you be driving?

-So, if it's your first time, I'd suggesting joining the wagon run.
+Thanks.
+As I get closer I might take you up on the offer.
+For now the rubithon Page has enough info to answer most of the initial questions I had.So, if it's your first time, I'd suggesting joining the wagon run.
 It's starts a day earlier from Loon Lake and is a relaxed and fully supported run that spends one night at Buck Island and 2 nights at Rubicon Springs.
 Last year was my first year and I totally get your feeling that it's hard to find hard information.
 In summary, you're going 20 miles in 3 days, you can walk it faster than youi can drive it.
 There is no drinking water, but there is lots of water available - bring water and a water filter.
 There are lots of out houses along the way, bring wag bags but you may not end up using one.
 Most people sleep out on the granite most nights.
 Feel free to PM me if you want to have a phone call or email conversation in which you can ask all your questions.

-I'm very interested in attending this year's wagon run with my 100 Series.
+We took an ‘06 there but not with the wagon run.
+Our calendars didn’t match after the date change so we went rogue.
+This year’s is not looking good as well but im hoping I could cut short on my trip from my cousin’s wedding in France.I'm very interested in attending this year's wagon run with my 100 Series.
 I understand that few have done this, but I would like to give it a go.. any chance someone organizing the Wagon Run can reach out to me, before I register, to make sure they are comfortable with this.

-I got the green light to go this year!
+Hey Chad, your 4runner that I saw up in CTW will make it regardless what group you go in.I got the green light to go this year!
 Now I just need to finish my 4Runner (3.4, dual cases, tons, locked, 40's) or talk the wife into taking the 5th Gen 4Runner (3" lift, 285's, armored, rear locker)....